Supporting better justice through research, education and grants.

 Our grants

-Support for projects that help legal organisations better understand and support the legal needs and capabilities of Victorians.
+Funding for projects that help to better understand and support the legal needs and capabilities of Victorians.

-This project will help migrant women experiencing family violence to stay in Australia.
-Peninsula Community Legal Centre will create an online tool to guide support workers through the complex application process for women whose visa status is dependent on their partner to remain in Australia and leave the abusive relationship.
+Peninsula Community Legal Centre created an online tool to guide support workers through the complex application process for women whose visa status is dependent on their partner to remain in Australia and leave the abusive relationship.

 A New Perspective on Legal Need and Legal Capability is now available